 “Choral singing is a way in which a child can explore their musicality in a safe and inclusive community.
 When children sing they are exposed to different cultures and genres and are able to experience the world in new and exciting ways.”

-Master of Arts in Education, University of New England, Biddeford, ME; Bachelor’s Degree in Music Education, Hartt School of Music, University of Hartford, Hartford, CT
+Master of Arts in Education, University of New England, Biddeford, ME; Bachelor’s Degree in Music Education, Hartt School of Music

-Kathy volunteers with Music for Life, the parent organization for the Africa Children’s Choir in South Africa and Uganda.
-At home, she created a Plymouth district-wide chorus to sing in concert with the African Children’s Choir.
-Kathy also volunteers with Musicians On Call, singing bedside at Tufts Floating Hospital for Children.
-She sings with Sippican Choral Society and has sung with the Pilgrim Festival Chorus and Kwaya Uganda.
+Kathy was a volunteer with Music for Life, the parent organization for the Africa Children’s Choir in South Africa and Uganda.
+While in South Africa, she taught in the village schools, trained staff and directed the African Children’s Choir in local performances.
+Kathy continued to volunteer with Music for Life in the United States, where she facilitated a program that brought local school and community choruses together in concert with the African Children’s Choir.
+She created a Plymouth district-wide chorus for this purpose.
+Kathy volunteers with Musicians On Call, singing bedside at Tufts Floating Hospital for Children.
+She sings with Sippican Choral Society and has also sung with the Pilgrim Festival Chorus and Kwaya Uganda.

 Kathy is the recipient of the G. Herbert Clarke Award, the Plymouth Public Schools “Inspiration” Award, the Paul Harris Fellow through the Rotary Foundation of Rotary International, and the Community Volunteer Award for Service Above Self.
 She is also the recipient of the 2011 Yale Distinguished Music Educator Award, the Plymouth County Education Association Honor Award and the Plymouth Cultural Council’s ARTY Award.